As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 The hustle and bustle of the outside world just melted away and I felt as if I could just sit and admire the view for hours.
 Which, aided by a G&T and the Sunday newspapers, I promptly did.

-The history of Ashdown Park hotel
+Ashdown Park hotel history

 Owned by Elite Hotels which also owns Luton Hoo, Tylney Hall and The Grand in Eastbourne, Ashdown Park, once part of Ashdown Forest, was built in 1867 by Durham MP Thomas Thompson, who when he died left in his will a black suit to each of his employees so they would be smartly dressed for his funeral.